acend/container-basics-training/content/en/docs/14.0/_index.en.md

 ### Create a Docker Hub account

-Now it's time to prepare for pushing a docker image a Docker Hub repository.
+Now it's time to prepare for pushing a docker image to a Docker Hub repository.

-* Create a Docker Hub account if not already available: <https://hub.docker.com/>
+* Create a Docker Hub account, if you don't already have one: <https://hub.docker.com/>
-* Create a new public repository: use the **Create Repository** button after you logged in.
+* Create a new public repository: use the **Create Repository** button after logging in.
 * Check the repository info, the newly created repository is empty.

-Now we need to login on our :
+Log in to Docker Hub with your account:

 ```bash
 docker login